Skip to main content

 Notice

-For more information on how to use the Cue bus, refer to section Using the Cue Bus.
+For more information on the Cue bus, refer to section Using the Cue bus.

-You can choose to which outputs (on your audio interface or in your host) both Master and Cue outputs should be sent, and adjust their respective levels and panoramic positions.
+You can choose to which outputs (on your audio interface or in your DAW) both the Master and the Cue outputs should be sent, and adjust their respective levels and panoramic positions.
 This is done on the Audio page of the Output properties for the Master.

 1306132908_imageref_1453722379.png